The Saga of the Swamp Thing 22 (1986)

 The tuber takes hold.
 Woodrue is instantly tapped into the feelings and sensations of all plant material throughout the world.
 Overwhelmed, Woodrue dives deeper into madness not knowing how to contain such forces.

 Human no longer, the Floronic Man emerges from his trip, crazier than ever.

-this issues letter page is quite entertains.
+This issue’s letter page is quite entertaining.
 Here are some of my favorites.